fabioono25/projects_net/MicroservicesEcommerce/README.md

 ### Discount.API Service

-The main feature of Discount API is the synchronous communication via gRPC with
+The main feature of Discount API is the synchronous communication via gRPC with Basket API.
+PostgreSQL is used as the database for this project.

+For this project, the Coupon table was created manually.

 ### API Gateway Architecture